 THIEPVAL MEMORIAL

-Unveiled in 1932 by the then Prince of Wales (later King Edward V111), it survived the German occupation of 1944 and is maintained by The Commonwealth War Graves Commission; it is the largest Commonwealth memorial to the missing anywhere in the world.
+Unveiled in 1932 by the then Prince of Wales (later King Edward VIII), it survived the German occupation of 1944 and is maintained by The Commonwealth War Graves Commission (CWG) ; it is the largest Commonwealth memorial to the missing anywhere in the world.
+Piers is an official speaker for the CWG Foundation.

 However, for 70 years there was nothing at Thiepval to explain the reason for the memorial, for whom the men had fought, when and why; let alone a tribute to their effort and sacrifice.
 Until Sir Frank Sanderson and Colonel Piers Storie-Pugh teamed up to form The Thiepval Project in 1998; and over the next 6 years with a small fundraising committee they raised the funds to build The Thiepval Educational Centre.
 In September 2004 the Centre was opened by HRH The Duke of Kent in his capacity as Patron of The Thiepval Project as well as being President of The Commonwealth War Graves Commission.